remult/remult/docs/guide/setup-angular.md

 The `@BackendMethod` decorator tells Remult to expose the method as an API endpoint (the `allowed` property will be discussed later on in this tutorial).

-The optional `context` argument of the static `setAll` function is omitted in the client-side calling code, and injected by Remult on the server-side with a server `Context` object. **Unlike the client implementation of the Remult `Context`, the server implementation interacts directly with the database.**
+The optional `remult` argument of the static `setAll` function is omitted in the client-side calling code, and injected by Remult on the server-side with a server `Remult` object. **Unlike the client implementation of the Remult `Remult`, the server implementation interacts directly with the database.**

 ::: warning Note
 With Remult backend methods, argument types are compile-time checked. :thumbsup: